newjersey/covid19-ask-a-scientist/README.md

 ## Instructions for adding the widget to your website

-Note: Please email us before activating as we are transitioning to a new widget.
+Please email us (team@innovation.nj.gov) for instructions as we are transitioning to a new widget.

-In order to add the widget to your site, you need to add 2 pieces of code to each page (or to your entire site code):
-1. Copy the code in the [tooltip.html](https://github.com/newjersey/covid19-ask-a-scientist/blob/master/tooltip.html) file from this repo and add it into the `<body>` of your page(s).
-2. Copy the code in the [script.html](https://github.com/newjersey/covid19-ask-a-scientist/blob/master/script.html) file from this repo and add it into the `<head>` of your page(s).
-3. See below for additional instructions if the widget does not appear correctly on your mobile site.

 ### Widget preview